ghitacornel/testJPA/src/main/java/relationships/manytoone/readme.txt

 ONE part entity is always independent
 ONE part entity does not own the relationship
 ONE part entity does not know about the relationship

+ONE part entity is always independent + MANY part entity owns the relationship => CASCADING of any type must be forbidden